hyphal-domenico/ewallace.github.io/team/_posts/2023-01-16-kexin-xiong.md

 ORCID:
 scholar:
 image: /assets/images/team/Kexin-Xiong.jpeg
-alum: false
+alum: true
 ---

-Kexin Xiong is a 4th year Undergraduate in the Biochemistry honours programme.
+Kexin Xiong was an undergradate in the Biochemistry honours programme.
-In January 2023 she joined the Wallace lab to undertake a honours project alongside Ines De Carvalho Goncalves.
+In January 2023 she joined the Wallace lab to undertake a 4th year Undergraduate honours project alongside Ines De Carvalho Goncalves.
 Kexin plans to apply for a Masters degree in universities in Asia after she graduates.